bangalorejug/javafest/content/sessions/essential-security-strategies.md

 ---
-title: 'Guarding Your Microservices: Essential Security Strategies for 2024'
+title: 'Modern Approach for Securing Your Java Web Applications in 2024'
 speakers:
   - vikasrajputin
 topics: